 2. BOUSNIC Dual-Dog Shock Collar 3300FT

-- Dual Channel Remote: Train two dogs independently with one device
+- Dual Channel Remote: Train two dogs independently with one remote

-- IP67 Waterproof Receiver: Suitable for outdoor use and wet conditions
+- IP67 Waterproof Receiver: Handles rain and water play

 - Affordable dual-dog solution